tolauwae/phd-thesis/src/introduction/introduction.typ

 During the early days of computer programming in the 1950s, most debugging was necessarily done with print statements, added to the punch cards used in those days @backus57:fortran.
 One of the first improvements on this system, was to add new macros specific for debugging, which help improve traces of the program, such as those added in the _share_ operating system for the IBM 709 @hanford60:share.
 These kind of macros can be considered the first iterations of so called _offline debuggers_, which are debuggers used to analyze a program after it terminated, usually through traces of the program's execution.
-Early on they were often called _post-mortem debuggers_ @green60:ipl-v, however, today post-mortem refers to a specific type of offline#note[The terms _offline_ and _post-mortem_ still often get conflated.] debugger, which analyzes the program after it has crashed.
+Early on they were often called _post-mortem debuggers_ @green60:ipl-v, however, today post-mortem refers to a specific type of offline#note[The terms _offline_ and _post-mortem_ still often get conflated.] debugger, which analyzes the program after it has crashed @pacheco11:postmortem.

 During the same decade, the first _online debuggers_ were developed as well, which in contrast enable interactive inspection, control, and modification of a program’s execution state while the program is running.
 One of the earliest examples is the RCA 501 system @smith58:design, which included six breakpoint switches, and a paper tape reader and monitor printer for debugging.